Frequently asked questions

 How can ReSea Project prove it's impact and the work it does?

-The processes involved in our cleanup efforts are verified by a third party.
+The processes involved in our collection efforts are documented.
 This serves as the guarantee needed for companies to support our mission.
-You can find more information on our Verification page.
+You can find more information on our Documentation page here.

 Where will ReSea Project expand to next?